Facebook reports 4Q profit, user growth despite challenges

-San Francisco (AP) — Facebook had a strong fourth quarter as it made more money on advertising and added more users despite challenges around regulation and efforts to fight election interference.
+San Francisco (AP) — Facebook had a strong fourth quarter as it made more money on advertising and added more users despite challenges around regulation, privacy and efforts to fight election interference.

 Profit and revenue both handily surpassed Wall Street’s expectations.